 The existing middle school curriculum is often fragmented and repetitive.
-Diplomas Now Middle Grades program makes it possible for schools to engage all students in a standards-based curriculum in each of the major subject areas that is coherent, focused, and challenging.
+Talent Development Middle Grades program makes it possible for schools to engage all students in a standards-based curriculum that is coherent, focused, and challenging.
 To make it possible for all students to succeed in this demanding core curriculum, teachers must update and upgrade their instructional strategies and content knowledge.

-The professional development offered in each of the major subject areas combined with follow-up curriculum coaching and implementation support makes it possible for teachers to become skilled in instructional approaches that focus on teaching for understanding, peer assisted learning, explicit mechanisms for providing students with essential background knowledge, developing meta-cognitive strategies, and strategies and materials which engage students in an active way with questions that provoke higher order thinking.
+The professional development offered in each of the major subjects combined with follow-up curriculum coaching and implementation support makes it possible for teachers to become skilled in instructional approaches that focus on teaching for understanding, peer-assisted learning, explicit mechanisms for providing students with essential background knowledge, developing meta-cognitive strategies, and strategies and materials that engage students in an active way with questions that provoke higher order thinking.
 The Talent Development Middle Grades program provides the curriculum, professional development, coaching, implementation support, capacity building, and structural and organizational reforms needed to spread excellence in teaching to every class in every major subject at every grade level.